meanderingsleep/meandering-app/README.md

 * Install [XCode](https://developer.apple.com/xcode/) for iOS dev
 * Create a new project for the app in Android Studio.
 Do this via File->Open and open the root directory of the project, 'sleepless_app/', which is one level deeper than the repository directory.
 * Install/setup [Firebase Crashlytics/Analytics for Flutter](https://firebase.google.com/docs/crashlytics/get-started?platform=flutter)
-* Create a .env file at root of the project and include our
+* See [.env_example](https://github.com/jvaleski/sleepless-app/blob/main/.env_example) for the keys required in a .env file.
   * S3_BUCKET= (currently 'net-coventry-audio')
   * MAILCHIMP_LIST_ID= (1password has it)
   * MAILCHIMP_API_KEY= (1password has it)